meera-ramesh19/teamproject/README.md

 # Who is this for?

-- It's for beginners & intermediates users with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's for beginners 👵 & intermediates 🙋‍♂️ users with little more experience, to help understand the various aspects of building a node app with some complex features

 ---

 # Packages/Dependencies used

-connect-mongo, dotenv, ejs, express, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local
+cloudinary, connect-mongo, dotenv, ejs, express, express flash, express-session, fs-extra, mongodb, mongoose, morgan, multer, nodemon, passport, passport-azure-ad, passport-local

 ---